bologer/anycomment.io/readme.txt

 > See [demo](https://anycomment.io/demo/)

-Are you tired of connecting different third-party commenting system to your website or having the default ones?

-AnyComment is here to help you - it is a better commenting system for WordPress.
+AnyComment allows you to have a better commenting experience in WordPress.

+All you need is:

+* choose social networks you prefer
+* configure API keys (we have guides translated in English & Russian if you do not know how)
+* you are done!

-No dependency on third party services, all comments stored in your database.
+And good new is - no dependency on third party services, all comments stored in your database.

-You may connect your favorite social networks:
+Here is the list of supported social networks:

 * Facebook
 * Google